 3. Write or say your own sentence using the word.

-4. Review your flashcards using active recall.
+4. Review your flashcards using active recall on a spaced schedule.

 By focusing on these core actions, you'll stop the cycle of learning and forgetting and start building a vocabulary that you can actually use.

 Ready to stop forgetting new words?
 Start memorizing effectively with Flashi.
-Download it here: https://apps.apple.com/app/flashi-ai-flashcards/id6755940544?l
+Download it here: https://apps.apple.com/app/flashi-ai-flashcards/id6755940544